This post may contain Affiliate Links. Please see my Disclaimer for more details.

 1. Use a liquor or liqueur with high alcohol content.
 You need to use one that has 80-120 proof.

 2. Use a large skillet.
-Your skillet needs to be large enough to hold your ingredients and handle high heat.
+Your skillet must be large enough to hold your ingredients and handle high heat.
 Stainless steel and cast iron are best.

 3. Light quickly.
 If you wait too long, your food will absorb more liquor than desired.

-4. Use a long handle lighter or long handle match.
+4. Use a long handle lighter or a long handle match.
 When flambéing, you want to be safe.
-Using a long handle lighter or long handle match will give you a safe distance from igniting the fire.
+A long-handle lighter or long-handle match will give you a safe distance when igniting the alcohol.
 If the fire gets too large, use a lid large enough to cover the skillet and suffocate the fire.

-Bananas Foster is a classic New Orleans dessert that’s perfect for any occasion.
+Bananas Foster is perfect for any occasion.
+It'll quickly become a family favorite because it is easy to prepare, and everyone loves the flaming presentation.
 This recipe is simple and easy to follow, but it is packed with a lot of flavor.
 I hope you enjoy it!
-If you do make the recipe, please leave me a 5-star review.

 Click here to subscribe to MY NEWSLETTER for easy and free recipes right into your inbox!